dokku/dokku/docs/deployment/zero-downtime-deploys.md

        Checks disabled list: none
        Checks skipped list: none
        Checks computed wait to retire: 60
-       Checks global wait to retire: 60
+       Checks global wait to retire:
        Checks wait to retire:
 =====> python-app checks information
        Checks disabled list: none
        Checks skipped list: none
        Checks computed wait to retire: 60
-       Checks global wait to retire: 60
+       Checks global wait to retire:
        Checks wait to retire:
 =====> ruby-app checks information
        Checks disabled list: _all_
        Checks skipped list: none
        Checks computed wait to retire: 60
-       Checks global wait to retire: 60
+       Checks global wait to retire:
        Checks wait to retire:
 ```

+The `wait-to-retire` and `global-wait-to-retire` keys hold the raw per-app and global value respectively, and are empty when nothing has been set.
+The `computed-wait-to-retire` key holds the effective value used at deploy time, falling back to the global value (where one has been set) and then to the built-in default of `60`.

 You can run the command for a specific app also.